taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > From results in Figures 4 and 5 it appears that the performance when using a forgetting factor of 0.9 are quite similar for each method.

 Thank you for your helpful comment.
-In online AuxIVA, setting the forgetting factor $\alpha$ to a smaller value is equivalent to reducing the contribution of past data.
-This results in faster convergence and tracking of the microphone array rotation but tends to limit the separation performance.
+In online AuxIVA, setting the forgetting factor $\alpha$ to a smaller value results in faster convergence and tracking of the microphone array rotation but tends to limit the separation performance.
-The result with a forgetting factor $\alpha$ of 0.9 demonstrates that tendency.
+Because a smaller $\alpha$ reduces the contribution of past data.
 We believe that each method performs similarly in this case because the separation performance of all methods is immediately saturated.
 We have added an explanation for that in Section 5.2 (Page 15 in the revised manuscript).